bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21-supports-tor-v3.md

 Exactly.
 So this is not rocket science to solve, but somebody actually needs to do it.
-And Vladimir Vondelan wrote a standard a while ago, I think in 2019, that has a new way of communicating, of gossiping addresses.
+And Wladimir van der Laan wrote a standard a while ago, I think in 2019, that has a new way of communicating, of gossiping addresses.
 And the major change is that you can, each message says, this is the type of address I'm going to communicate, and there can be various types, including the new Tor one, but also future ones.
 And then it can have different lengths.
 So in the future, if a new address format comes along that's too long, that's not going to be a problem.

 Aaron van Wirdum: 00:07:44

-Right.
 So that sounds like a pretty straightforward upgrade from my layman's perspective as a non-programmer.

 Sjors Provoost: 00:07:52